Valuation Guide

 One practical note for 409A valuation services for VC-backed startups: schedule the board approval to immediately precede a planned grant cycle.
 If your option committee wants to grant on the 15th of the month, the board should approve the 409A no more than a few days before.
 A long gap between board approval and grant invites questions about whether new material information emerged in the interim.

-Post-Round Refresh: When and Why You Need a New 409A
+When and Why Do You Need a New 409A After a Funding Round?

 For VC-backed companies, the most important 409A timing trigger is closing a priced venture round.
 Under Treasury Regulations Section 1.409A-1(b)(5)(iv)(B)(2)(iv), a new round at a higher (or lower) valuation is a material event that invalidates any pre-round 409A for purposes of grants made after the close.
 Granting options on the pre-round 409A after a priced round is one of the single most common ways VC-backed companies fall out of the safe harbor.